ethereum-optimism/docs/notes/algolia-search.md

 - Click on a search result
 - Conversion event when scrolling to bottom of page after clicking on a search result

 These can later be used to make adjustments to the recommendations.
-More info can be found at https://www.algolia.com/doc/guides/sending-events/concepts/event-types/
+More info can be found at [Algolia Events Documentation](https://www.algolia.com/doc/guides/sending-events/concepts/event-types/).